dotnet/AspNetCore.Docs/aspnetcore/fundamentals/native-aot.md

 <xref:System.Text.Json.Serialization.JsonSerializerContext>:

-* Is used in the tempate and shown in the preceding highlighted code.
+* Is used in the template and shown in the preceding highlighted code.
 * Enables JSON serialization with native AOT.
 * Specifies the custom types that are needed to serialize.
 * Is used by the [JSON source generator](/dotnet/standard/serialization/system-text-json/source-generation) to produce code.